-- 3.1 Broadcasters should exercise care and discretion to ensure any depiction of, or reference to, these types of behaviour, especially if it is likely to incite or encourage that behaviour: - is justified by the context (see guideline 1.1) - is justified in the public interest, in news, current affairs and factual content, and does not include an unreasonable or unnecessary degree of graphic detail, particularly when children are likely to be watching or listening - carries an audience advisory where appropriate, which may include helpline information (see guidelines 1.6-1.8) - is classified carefully, in the case of on-screen content (see guideline 1.3) - is scheduled responsibly (see guidelines 1.11-1.14). - 3.2 Context is crucial in assessing the programme's likely practical effect, including the nature of the content and the level of public interest.
+- is justified by the context (see Guideline 1.1) - is justified in the public interest, in news, current affairs and factual content, and does not include an unreasonable or unnecessary degree of graphic detail, particularly when children are likely to be watching or listening - carries an audience advisory or advisory symbol where appropriate, which may include helpline information (see guidelines 1.7-1.9) - is classified carefully, in the case of television programming (see Guideline 1.4) - is scheduled responsibly (see guidelines 1.13-1.17) - is factual or a fictional/dramatic work (fictional/ dramatic works, as a form of creative expression, are unlikely to breach the standard). - 3.2 The level of editorial control of the broadcaster over programme content will be an important consideration when assessing complaints under this standard.
+For example, broadcasters exercise no or very limited editorial control over content screened on foreign pass-through channels.